cn1t/GentleMod/README.md

-"TEMPORARILY INACTIVE!"
-This is because foliage is barely documented and just trial & error.

 ## GentleMod
-A british themed Minecraft Forge Mod.
+A british themed Minecraft Forge 1.16.5 Mod.
 Grow tea & more